Student writing on chalkboard

 Because High School Summer Institutes are noncredit, no transferable credit is earned.

-Acceptance and participation in High School Summer Institute course work and activities does not imply or guarantee acceptance into a degree program at Washington University.
+Acceptance and participation in High School Summer Institute course work and activities does not imply or guarantee acceptance into a degree program at WashU.
 For questions about the undergraduate admission process, please contact Undergraduate Admissions.

 Institutes and Schedule

-Institutes are taught by Washington University instructors from across disciplines and research fields.
+Institutes are taught by WashU instructors from across disciplines and research fields.
 Institute offerings rotate every summer.

 How to Apply